MPKenning/AuxiliaryTensorflowOperations/README.md

 This is a repository with some helpful operations for Tensorflow in Python.

+CAUTION: At the moment the `sparse_batched_matmul` works, but it is much slower than a simple Tensorflow for-loop or even the dense matrix multiplication.
+The reason for the slowdown is the multiplication of the values of the sparse matrices at the end of the function.
+I do not know why this causes a slowdown of all things; I should think it's the easiest operation of the bunch.
+Anyway, it is not working well.
+I

 ### Code to Perform Matrix Multiplications on (n > 2)-rank SparseTensors in TensorFlow

 Tensorflow lacks the support to perform matrix multiplications (1) on two sparse tensors that share one or more dimensions in common and (2) on a sparse tensor and a dense tensor that have compatible inner dimensions.